 - Discussion of the Charter’s Background and the Review Process — Portland from the Left, a podcast, had me on to discuss the charter’s background.
 There’s also a transcript of our conversation.

 - Discussion of the Future of the Charter — Portland from the Left also had me talk about the charter’s future.
 There’s also a transcript of our conversation.

 Public Testimony to the Charter Review Commission

-- Public Comment Sign Up Explainer — As of Fall 2021, the Charter Review Commission is requesting Portland residents share their experiences and opinions.
+- Public Comment Sign Up Explainer — As of March 2022, the Charter Review Commission is requesting Portland residents share their experiences and opinions.
 This explainer goes through the process of signing up, as well as covering ideas of what to comment on.

 - Twitter Thread on Giving Public Testimony — This thread covers material included in the explainer adapted to social media.
 The thread itself is on Twitter, but there’s also a PDF of the tweets included in the thread.

 - Thursday Bram’s Testimony to the Charter Review Commission — This is a written version of the verbal testimony I gave to the Charter Review Commission in September 2021.